implico/frontend-starter/README.md

 * core, including tasks, separated from your project code (as a global Node.js package):
   - you can update it independently and use new features
   - create your own preconfigured starter-bundles, e.g. for AngularJS, React, Wordpress or just for specific project types (e.g. clients) with common configuration
-  - go back to a previous or other developer's project and use the same API
   - you don't have to run `npm install` and wait to initialize a project - just start coding
+  - after some time you can go back to an old or other developer's project and use the same API
 * fully customizable structure, ability to setup exact directory paths (e.g. source image files can be located in `~/Somewhere/On/The/Moon/`, dist HTML files in `../public_html` and JavaScript files in `dist/js`)
 * by default, a **single** output JavaScript file is built (`app.js`), also for the dev environment (with source mapping):
   - adding any new file using [Bower][bower], manually placing any package into `vendor` dir (if you can't, don't have time or just don't want to use Bower) or creating your new source script, does not require any markup changes to include new file